CONABIO/snappy-configuration/README.md

 # Anaconda download
 First, it is necessary to download the files that we are going to use in the virtual environment and snappy package configuration.
-We will use [anaconda](https://www.anaconda.com/distribution/) to manage the virtual environment and install the necessary dependencies there and we can get snappy from [ESA](https://step.esa.int/main/download/snap-download/) download page .
+We will use [anaconda](https://www.anaconda.com/distribution/) to manage the virtual environment and install the necessary dependencies.

 From a web browser, go to the Anaconda distribution page, available at the following link:
 ```